Basic Ordering Information

 Via Paypal or credit card

 Quantities are limited, so get your order in early to make sure you get the varieties you want.
 First ordered, first served!
-If I have run out of a particular variety, I will sometimes substitute a similar variety, which you then have the option of taking or not.
-If you do not want the substitution, I will provide a cash refund when you pick up your starts.
+If I run out of a particular variety, I will substitute a similar variety.
+In the rare cases in which there is no similar plant to substitute (e.g. there is nothing similar to Green Shiso), I will refund the purchase price.

 Plant Start Characteristics